Eraño Manalo: Biography

 The Iglesia Ni Cristo (INC) Lokal ng Tayuman is the second oldest congregation of the church, established on November 6, 1915, after the congregation at Punta in Santa Ana, Manila.
 The chapel was also the site of Eraño Manalo's ordination in 1947.
 Manila City Resolution No. 431, series of 2015 urged the National Historical Commission of the Philippines to recognize the locale as a historic site.

 Eraño G. Manalo was born at their residence at No. 42 Broadway Avenue, New Manila, San Juan, Rizal (now part of Quezon City) on January 2, 1925.
-He was the fifth child of Felix Y. Manalo and Honorata de Guzman.
+He was the fourth child of Felix Manalo and Honorata de Guzman.
 His name came from a reversal and elision of the term "New Era", which his father used to describe what he felt was "a new Christian era" as the Iglesia ni Cristo was established.
 His older siblings were Sisters Pilar and Avelina, and Brothers Dominador and Salvador.
-His youngest sibling is Brother Bienvenido ("Bien"), a former racing driver who is currently the head of INC's Construction and Engineering Department.
+His youngest sibling is Brother Bienvenido ("Bien"), a former racing driver who is currently the head of INC's Engineering and Construction Department.

 Eraño completed his elementary education at St. John's Academy in San Juan, Metro Manila, starting at the age of six.

 Cover of the August 1939 issue of the Pasugo featuring an artist's depiction of the "angel from the East", and a photograph of INC Minister Mariano Castro, who later served as a religious mentor to Manalo.

 Manalo initially took up law school, but left his studies to become a minister of the INC. He started attending the church's ministerial classes at the age of 16 and was ordained as a minister on May 10, 1947, in the INC Locale (Congregation) of Tayuman, Ecclesiastical District of Manila, at the age of 22.
 He held various positions in the church including being the General Treasurer of the INC and circulation manager of the Pasugo magazine (now known as Pasugo: God's Message).
 During this time, he wrote a 64-page booklet entitled Christ-God: Investigated-False.

-On January 17, 1955, Eraño Manalo married Cristina Villanueva, with whom he has six children (Eduardo V. Manalo, Lolita Manalo-Hemedez, Erlinda Manalo-Alcantara, Liberty Manalo-Albert, Felix Nathaniel Manalo II and Marco Eraño Manalo).
+On January 17, 1955, Eraño Manalo married Cristina Villanueva, with whom he has six children (Eduardo Manalo, Lolita Manalo-Hemedez, Erlinda Manalo-Alcantara, Liberty Manalo-Albert, Felix Nathaniel Manalo II and Marco Eraño Manalo).
 On February 18, 1953, ten years before his father's death, he was elected successor to his father as Executive Minister.
 Following Eraño's death, his son Eduardo then assumed the role of INC's Executive Minister.